 This is a problematic word and it can cause disputes between professionals and, indeed, between professionals and clients.
 However, it is difficult to invent a proper word that fits the bill.

 Internal Family Systems, led by Richard Schwartz and others, is a more modern re-development of parts work.
 I’d give mention, as well, to John Omaha’s work on Parts Therapy coming, as it does, out of the clinical hynotherapy approach.

 So, I am going to ask you to bear with me, as I assert that all our ‘parts’ can be both healthy or unhelpful, even at one and the same time!
 Those parts can be very different from one another, and, sometimes, very ‘in tune’ one with another.

 One aim of therapy is to improvement our level of attunement.

 So let me say more.
 In a normal attachment relationship, the small child will gaze into a carer’s eye – as they so often do – and they will see themselves.
 It is likely that ‘mirror’ neurons in both carer and baby will start to buzz in harmony.

 As the child grows, an intimate relationship can be extended to others.
 Because we are all different, each relationship is different as it evolves.
 Each has a different impact on the psycho-sexual and psycho-social development of the child as it incorporates a representation of each relationship into its growing personality.
 Transactional Analysis (TA) has much to say about how this is done.

-Where that integration works, then each part can talk, one to another, and the total can remain in harmony, for the most part.
+Where that integration works, then each part can talk to one another, and the total can remain in harmony, for the most of the time.
 The individual will make a (roughly) ‘normal’ development into adulthood.